KhoaHDLe/Hemorrhage-Detection/README.md

 - Window - How many Houndsfield units within 256 shades of grey
 - Level - Where is the window is centered

+There are at least 5 windows that a radiologist goes through for each scan!

+Brain Matter window : W:80 L:40
+Blood/subdural window: W:130-300 L:50-100
+Soft tissue window: W:350–400 L:20–60
+Bone window: W:2800 L:600
+Grey-white differentiation window: W:8 L:32 or W:40 L:40

 __Hounsfield Units__

 - that hounsfield units are a measurement to describe radiodensity.